lib-static/howto/howtos/editfilesonlinegh.md

 ### Step 1: Sign in to your [GitHub Account](https://github.com/){:target="_blank"}

 - Select the file you would like to edit
   - If you [created a new repository](setupgithubrepo.html.) and initialized it with a README file, you can get the hang of things by editing this file first

 ### Step 2: Select the "Edit" button

 - The edit button is marked by a pencil icon on the top right-hand side of the file

+- Make the desired changes to your file

 ### Step 3: Describe your changes

-- Once you've made your desired changes, scroll to the bottom of the page to the "Commit Changes" section
+- After editing your file, scroll to the bottom of the page to the "Commit Changes" section

-- In the first text box, type a brief title describing the changes you just made; this helps you keep track of the changes and undo them later, if necessary.
+- Type a brief title describing the changes you just made in the first text book; this description helps you keep track of the changes and undo them later, if necessary.

-- The second text box is optional and lets you describe your changes in more detai
+  - The second text box is optional and lets you describe your changes in more detail
 {% include bootstrap/figure.md img="/github/github_commitchangeonline.png" caption="Describing and committing your changes" alt="Describing your change and committing your change" %}

 ### Step 4: Commit your changes

 - After describing your changes, commit them by selecting "Commit Changes"
+  - In GitHub, the word "commit" is similar to the word "save"

 {:.alert .alert-success}
 Congrats!
 You successfully edited, described, and committed your changes to a file on GitHub.
 You'll use this process anytime you make changes to your files with GitHub.